developer-zebra/developer-zebra-site/src/datawedge/7-3/guide/input/voice/index.md

 * Do not use Google Assistant while DataWedge Voice Input is in use, as it can lead to undesirable behavior.
 * Providing numbers and other special characters as part of the data capture start phrase is not supported.
 * Voice Input is not supported if Enterprise Home Screen (EHS) is in restricted mode.
 However, enabling all the privilege settings in EHS will reinstate Voice Input in DataWedge.
+* When Voice Input is enabled in an active profile, streaming media is muted on the device.

 ------